 For wider information and updates on Covid-19 please see our main North Tyneside Council coronavirus page

-North Tyneside is part of a National Lockdown
+North Tyneside remains part of a National Lockdown

 Residents are now advised that from Tuesday 5th January 2021.

-North Tyneside is now part of a National Lockdown
+North Tyneside remains part of a National Lockdown

-on January 4th, the government announced a national lockdown, more Information is available on the government website
+On January 4th, Government announced a national lockdown, more Information is available on the government website

 Please see the information on the regional tier ratings below:-